pedro-mendonca/Translation-Tools/readme.txt

 9. Site Health debug info for site and user WordPress translations, compatible with Preferred Languages

 == Changelog ==

+= 1.6.0 =
+*   Tested up to WP 6.2
+*   Tested up to Preferred Languages 2.0
+*   Minimum PHP bumped to 7.4
+*   Fixed incorrect list of User Languages on WP < 6.1
+*   Updated admin notices, dashicons and CSS
+*   Fixed basic compatibility with the plugin Preferred Languages 2.0.0, still some work to do to make the UI seamless
+*   Use Composer autoload
+*   Rename coding standard rulesets
+*   Update dependencies

 = 1.5.3 =
 *   Better report messages about translation project updates